Back to Back Issues Page | ||||||||||||

 As homeschool families we have the privilege of being involved in our children’s lives, so we can choose with what we keep ourselves busy, and what not.
 This is really important as research (Drs.
 Neufeld and Mate) has found that : “the most important predictor of a child’s emotional success, social health, and even academic success is the parent-child relationship”.

+Children need their growth and development to be guided by mature parents, not their peers (or media).
+Parents must be clear on what their values, world perspective, purpose and beliefs are, else they are just as vulnerable as the children.
 How many ‘patterns of the world’ have we been adapting to without checking whether we agree?
 As Christians we must be extra vigilant in ‘guarding our ears, eyes and hearts, so we are not conformed to the pattern of this world’.
 We don’t have to be ‘afraid’ of living, but just careful what we allow our own input to be.
-Let our input be filled with wisdom and godly principles, values and perspectives, and not the media flavor of the day.
+Let our input

 Life is a great bundle of little things!
 (Oliver Holmes)